gitluin/peachbar/documentation.md

 End goal is to output a fully lemonbar-prepped STATUSLINE

-All modules get told what monitor they are on. {{.\*}} and newlines are not permitted inside your bar text, i.e. as module output, or as a module name.
-You'll mess up bar text parsing.
-Anything lemonbar is okay, though.

 Async status is "Y" if the module likes to update only when it has new information (like reading from a fifo), and "N" if it should be run on a timer (DEFINTERVAL).
 This should have no impact on performance, just on currentness of information if it *is* async.